What happens when eczema strikes down there?

 Wear hold ups or stockings – If you can, wear hold ups or stockings if you’re wearing a dress or skirt it will allow less irritation and more air circulation than tights.

 NB: Genital itching could be a sign of an STD.
 If you are too embarrassed to go to see your doctor you can make an appointment at your local STD clinic.
-They see for all kinds of reasons, not just sexually transmitted, and would be able to test to make sure nothing is amiss and needs further treatment.
+They see people for all kinds of reasons, not just sexually transmitted, and would be able to test to make sure nothing is amiss and needs further treatment.
 You can also get checked out from the comfort of your own home at https://www.letsgetchecked.co.uk/

 I hope some of these tips can help you and your crotches find some comfort and ultimately healing.
 It’s very sensitive skin down there and needs careful attention.